Mirmeca/Mirmeca/_posts/2015-08-15-search-feature.markdown

 ### Conclusion
-So there you have it, your first Mirmeca app!
+So there you have it, a 10 minutes Mirmeca app that lets you search your posts!

-We've loaded our latest posts in our app in a matter of minutes, without having to write the underlying code that would normally have been required for us to implement this feature.
+We've implemented our search feature in our app in a matter of minutes, without having to write the underlying code that would normally have been required.

-But Mirmeca allows you to do much much more.
-Things like building a search functionality for your app, navigate by category, display posts by a certain tag etc...

 Need help with anything?
 Please get in touch solal.fitoussi [at] gmail [dot] com